strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/nginx-proxy.md

 ### Nginx Virtual Host

-Virtual host files are what store the configuration for your specific app, service, or proxied service.
+Virtual host files are what store the configuration for a specific app, service, or proxied service.
 For usage with Strapi this virtual host file is handling HTTPS connections and proxying them to Strapi running locally on the server.
 This configuration also redirects all HTTP requests to HTTPs using a 301 redirect.

 In the below examples you will need to replace your domain and likewise your paths to SSL certificates will need to be changed based on where you place them or, if you are using Let's Encrypt, where your script places them.
 Please also note that while the path below shows `sites-available` you will need to symlink the file to `sites-enabled` in order for Nginx to enable the config.

 Below are 3 example Nginx configurations:

-- Sub-domain based such as `api.example.com`
+- subdomain based such as `api.example.com`
-- Sub-folder based with both the API and Admin on the same sub-folder such as `example.com/test/api` and `example.com/test/admin`
+- subfolder based with both the API and Admin on the same subfolder such as `example.com/test/api` and `example.com/test/admin`
-- Sub-folder based with split API and Admin such as `example.com/api` and `example.com/dashboard`
+- subfolder based with split API and Admin such as `example.com/api` and `example.com/dashboard`

 ::::: tabs card